Poll: What kind of fan-fiction do you like best? Check all that apply. (This is for fanfic in general, not my works.) Vote Now!

 Bah weep graaaaagnah weep ni ni bong!
 Thanks for checking out my fanfiction.

 I'm pretty much known for my humorous writing, with creativity, quality prose, and variety being other good points people have noted.
 My main collection of short stories is "The Ember Island Lighthouse," but I sometimes publish one-shots individually in order to fill out (or take advantage of) the character-filters.
-I also have a number of short multi-part tales, and I'm currently working through a novel-sized tale, with plans for more.
+I also have a number of short multi-part tales, and I just finished a novel-sized tale, with plans for more.
 On that note, check out the above poll and weigh in.

 So check my works as you like, or see the same stuff on deviantArt () or Archive of Our Own ( ).

 "So this is the thing I really want to drive home for any and all people who find something special in my books (or, for that matter, in anyone else's).
 It's not the book.
 It's you.
 It's your mind doing all the work.
 Your commitment, your willingness to be touched, your suspension of disbelief and the power of your imagination.
 That's why there are many, many people who will never be moved by some story you love -- or, for some impoverished souls, by any story at all.
 If you find something extraordinary in one of my books, it's because it was already inside you, and the words just helped you locate it, that's all.

 "And for those who don't find anything extraordinary in any of my books, *$ you anyway.
 Read something else, punk$#&."

 -Matthew Woodring Stover